Why Do Some Leaders Become Symbols?

 • Wazear.
 "The Minister-Poet: How Ghazi Al Gosaibi's Writings Shaped a Nation's Consciousness."
 June 2025.

-© Research Article — For Academic and Educational Use
+© Historical Essay — Prince Researcher | For Academic and Editorial Use